-The change agent has been characterised as a magician.
-Lichtenstein (1997) focusses on ‘Grace, magic and miracles’, the creative non-linear logic necessary, in addition to rational change management, to enable transformation.
+The change agent has been characterized as a magician.
+Lichtenstein (1997) focuses on ‘Grace, magic and miracles’, the creative non-linear logic necessary, in addition to rational change management, to enable transformation.
 Gabriel (2000, p.12) makes the important point that ’Magic not only introduces legitimate though temporary aberrations in the behaviour of the characters, but also allows for sudden shifts in the balance of power among the characters’.
-In a Wizard of Oz analogy, Gilley et al. (2001, p.59) warn to ’Beware of Flying Monkeys and Poison Poppies which show themselves in unexpected and unanticipated situations and attitudes’, a reminder that change involves the unexpected - and it helps to keep a sense of humour.
-Magic introduces aberrations in behaviour and ’allows for sudden shifts in the balance of power among the characters' (Lichtenstein, 1997, pp.404-6).
-Buchanan and Boddy (1992, pp.69-73) identifies the political roles of the change agent, highlighting the potential tension between the ‘Public performance of rationally considered and logically phased and visibly participative change, with backstage activity in the recruitment and maintenance of support in seeking and blocking resistance’.
+In a Wizard of Oz analogy, Gilley et al. (2001, p.59) warn to ’Beware of Flying Monkeys and Poison Poppies which show themselves in unexpected and unanticipated situations and attitudes’, a reminder that change involves the unexpected – and it helps to keep a sense of humour.
+Magic introduces aberrations in behaviour and ’allows for sudden shifts in the balance of power among the characters' (Lichtenstein, 1997, pp.404–6).
+Buchanan and Boddy (1992, pp.69–73) identify the political roles of the change agent, highlighting the potential tension between the ‘Public performance of rationally considered and logically phased and visibly participative change, with backstage activity in the recruitment and maintenance of support in seeking and blocking resistance’.
 In these terms, the change agent is a skilled political operator.
-In studying the interactions between professionals and government departments, Tann et al., (1996) and Tann and Blenkinsopp (2003) use the less playful but practical term ‘shakers and movers’ to describe the role of internal and external change agents in the National Health Service (NHS) interacting between organisations at different levels.
+In studying the interactions between professionals and government departments, Tann et al. (1996) and Tann and Blenkinsopp (2003) use the less playful but practical term ‘shakers and movers’ to describe the role of internal and external change agents in the National Health Service (NHS) interacting between organizations at different levels.

 To be managed effectively, change requires people in different roles with different talents at different stages of the change process.
 The change agent is, by temperament, an initiator, proactive rather than reactive.
-Implementation, project management, consolidation, fire-fighting and harmonising are roles better suited to others.
-However, proximity, empathy and openness between the change agent and organisation members will facilitate the introduction of change (Caruso and Salovey, 2004, p.47).
-The effective change agent (whether internal or external) is a skilled networker both within and outside the organisation, a challenging creative problem-solver and critical-systems thinker, enthusiastic, inspiring, and an engaging and dynamic communicator (Cawsey et al., 2012, pp.263-6).
+Implementation, project management, consolidation, fire-fighting and harmonizing are roles better suited to others.
+However, proximity, empathy and openness between the change agent and organization members will facilitate the introduction of change (Caruso and Salovey, 2004, p.47).
+The effective change agent (whether internal or external) is a skilled networker both within and outside the organization, a challenging creative problem-solver and critical-systems thinker, enthusiastic, inspiring and an engaging and dynamic communicator (Cawsey et al., 2012, pp.263–6).

-Change agents have been classified according to the roles and tasks they undertake (Caldwell, 2003a; Caldwell, 2003b; Kendra and Taplin, 2004).
-Lunenburg (2010) identifies four categories: the outside pressure type is external to the organisation and offers radical options which may include mass demonstrations, civil disobedience and violence to accomplish ends.
-The other three categories are internal to the company/organisation: the people-change-technology type, where the focus of activity is the individual who addresses, for example, employee morale and quality of work performed; the analysis-for-the-top type focussing on systems analysis and operations research, for example, when a project includes the introduction of a new IT information processing system; while the organisation-development type often focuses on cultural change.
-This classification portrays the internal change agent as an easily recognisable manager who will not rock the boat, will not be playful or particularly creative, while implying that the external change agent might well sink it.
+Change agents have been classified according to the roles and tasks they undertake (Caldwell, 2003a, 2003b; Kendra and Taplin, 2004).
+Lunenburg (2010) identifies four categories: the outside pressure type is external to the organization and offers radical options which may include mass demonstrations, civil disobedience and violence to accomplish ends.
+The other three categories are internal to the company/organization: the people-change-technology type, where the focus of activity is the individual who addresses, for example, employee morale and quality of work performed; the analysis-for-the-top type focusing on systems analysis and operations research, for example, when a project includes the introduction of a new IT information processing system; while the organization-development type often focuses on cultural change.
+This classification portrays the internal change agent as an easily recognizable manager who will not rock the boat, will not be playful or particularly creative, while implying that the external change agent might well sink it.
 The external change agent, by taking the wider picture and adopting a negotiating, yet challenging stance, enables managers to achieve change without necessitating mass demonstrations, civil disobedience or violence.

 It is clear that change agents need to be flexible, courageous, relational, strategic, creative, intentional and thorough (Lunenburg, 2010, p.2).
-Fuda (2014) and Fuda and Badham (2011) identify three categorises of tasks of a transformational change agent:
+Fuda (2014) and Fuda and Badham (2011) identify three categories of tasks of a transformational change agent:

 Doing: the specific skills and methods for creating change